 - Hashimoto’s makes us want to sleep and withdraw, be less fertile, and carry more weight, which increases our chances of survival.

-- Hypothyroidism makes us less fertile, lowers our libido, and makes us potentially less attractive to potential partners and those who threaten us (i.e. our abusers).
+- Hypothyroidism makes us less fertile, lowers our libido, and possibly makes us less attractive to potential partners and those who threaten us (i.e. our abusers).
 (This manifests as hair loss, weight gain, dull skin, and pheromone changes.)

 - The anxiety experienced due to thyroid cell breakdown may make a person more hyper-vigilant to potential dangers.

-- Mental health professionals who work with people who are overweight report that those who have been physically abused may inadvertently go on to form a protective barrier around themselves.
+- Mental health professionals who work with people who are overweight, report that those who have been physically abused may inadvertently go on to form a protective barrier around themselves.
 A person who was abused or felt vulnerable may feel “protected” by the excess weight.